PayPal in India (2025): Is it Available? Fees, Safety, and Best Alternatives

 Are there any other charges?

-In India, PayPal’s fees are subject to 18% GST (Goods & Services Tax), but this tax is charged on the fees itself, not on your whole amount.
+In India, PayPal’s fees are subject to 18% GST (Goods & Services Tax), but this tax is charged on the fees themselves, not on your whole amount.
 PayPal provides a consolidated GST invoice each month for the fees it has collected, which you may use to claim input credit or refunds if applicable to your business

 PayPal in India: Pros, Cons, and User Experiences